pushkarlaulkar/Jenkins-K8s-on-AKS/README.md

      ```
   6. Run `kubectl -n jenkins get ingress` to retrieve the IP.
 This may take some time to match with the **LoadBalancer** IP above.
 Point the domain name in your registrar to the IP address.
   7. Access the app using `https://your_domain_name`.
+  8. To upgrade the application, first scale the deployment to 0, change the image and then apply the new deployment again.

+     ```
+     kubectl -n jenkins scale deployment jenkins --replicas=0 kubectl -n jenkins apply -f jenkins-dep.yml
+     ```
-  8. Uninstall the app using `helm uninstall jenkins --namespace jenkins`.
+  9. Uninstall the app using `helm uninstall jenkins --namespace jenkins`.